 Upon further investigation of my Wireshark packet capture and a few more questions from myself, Netgear came back with this:

-I think that packet 145 is me leaving the new AP after tripping the break in the filter; but why are we seeing the Accounting stops in packet 121 and 123?
-There is no reauth evident after these stops, so is this when the auth fails?
+Hi Jon, In reply to both: “ I think that packet 145 is me leaving the new AP after tripping the break in the filter; but why are we seeing the Accounting stops in packet 121 and 123?
+There is no reauth evident after these stops, so is this when the auth fails? ” Accounting stop, shouldn’t be seen as a complete logout as far as I can gather from the RFC and cisco doc, but the filter is (and the radius login server isn’t it seems).
+As regards to the packets 121-125, that’s exactly what we’re talking about, it’s sending accounting stop (packet 123, which should start a “cooldown” timer) and if it sees a start (packet 125) within the cooldown period, it considers it the same session.
+Kind Regards,

 So it appears as if the Smoothwall RADIUS implementation was not correctly handling Netgear’s distributed AP RADIUS roaming model; which Netgear Engineering were kind enough to highlight as valid and provide links to the appropriate section of the RADIUS RFC(!).